Skip to Content

 PropertyReal AmberFake Amber

 Hardness2 -2.5 on the Mohs scale.
-Can be scratched both by a knife and a piece of glass.
-Cannot be scratched by a fingernail.1 on the Mohs scale for copal.
+It can be scratched both by a knife and a piece of glass.
+A fingernail cannot scratch it.1 on the Mohs scale for copal.
 Can be scratched by a fingernail.5 on the Mohs scale for glass.
 Cannot be scratched by a knife.Similar hardness for plastic and resin.
 Can be scratched by a knife and a piece of glass.

 Specific gravity (SG)Mostly inert.
 Sometimes can glow weak bluish-white or milky chalky white.Glass and most resins have higher SG and sinks in saltwater.
 Some plastics and resins still float.